qut-cab302/prac02/README.md

 ![Hero class heirarchy extended with SecretAgent](imgs/agent.jpg "Hero class heirarchy extended with SecretAgent")

 Not only do secret agents have an alias (when on a mission James Bond is known as '007' and Maxwell Smart as 'Agent 86'), but they are frequently associated with gadgets (like Max's shoephone).
 Therefore, your `SecretAgent` class should inherit the features of the `Hero` class and add an attribute which stores the gadget typically associated with this agent (as a text string).
-Once again, consult the [API documentation provided](HeroesAPI/index.html) for the precise specification.
+Once again, consult the API documentation provided for the precise specification.
 Use the `AgentTester.java` program to test your class.

 **Question**  Do you need to declare a method for returning a secret agent powers?
 Why or why not?

 # Exceptions

-Complete the implementation of `bank/BankAccount.java`.
+Complete the implementation of `BankAccount.java`.
 At the moment the class is implemented correctly but does not have any exception handling.
-Withdraw should throw a `FundsException` if there are insufficient funds
+Withdraw should throw a `FundsException` if there are insufficient funds.

 ```